 Roger Hirst – Police, Fire and Crime Commissioner for Essex and Chair of Essex Violence & Vulnerability Unit (VVU)

-What do we is working
+What we do is working

 Essex VVU is a partnership between Essex Police, Essex PFCC, local councils, health service providers, probation, the voluntary sector and other local providers, all working together to reduce serious violence across the county.
 We have a strong focus on young people, children and families.
 Supporting them to live brighter, healthier and safer lives, free from crime and exploitation.